NilsKr/JD08PatchManager/README.md

 Patches can be renamed by clicking the button of pressing F2 while the patch list has the focus.

-Double-clicking an item in the source list also copies the patch.
+Double-clicking an item in the source list also copies the patch, just like using the space bar (while focus is on the source list and a slot is selected in the destination list).

 Edits will be in memory only unless Save is clicked explicitly.